jamie-swogger-motorefi/motorefi_paper_trail/README.md

 ### 1.e.
 Configuration

-Many aspects of PaperTrail are configurable for individual models; typically this is achieved by passing options to the `has_paper_trail` method within a given model.
+Many aspects of MotorefiPaperTrail are configurable for individual models; typically this is achieved by passing options to the `has_motorefi_paper_trail` method within a given model.

-Some aspects of PaperTrail are configured globally for all models.
-These settings are assigned directly on the `PaperTrail.config` object.
+Some aspects of MotorefiPaperTrail are configured globally for all models.
+These settings are assigned directly on the `MotorefiPaperTrail.config` object.
-A common place to put these settings is in a Rails initializer file such as `config/initializers/paper_trail.rb` or in an environment-specific configuration file such as `config/environments/test.rb`.
+A common place to put these settings is in a Rails initializer file such as `config/initializers/motorefi_paper_trail.rb` or in an environment-specific configuration file such as `config/environments/test.rb`.

 #### 1.e.1 Global